-Positive Economics:
+D Positive Economics:

-- In positive Economics analysis study we how the different Mechanisms functions. - (ii) It deals with the things in the Actual "as they are" - (iii) It studies the facts which can be verified.
+- (i) In positive Economics analysis we study how the different Mechanisms functions. - (ii) It deals with the things in the Actual "as they are" - (iii) It studies the facts which can be verified.
 Examples India is over populated; prices are Rising in India.